2014 Swedish general election: Incumbent parties

-Party leaders debates

-"Partiledardebatt" Aftonbladet, 1 September 2014.
-Present party leaders: Fredrik Reinfeldt (M), Stefan Löfven, Gustav Fridolin (MP), Jan Björklund (FP), Annie Lööf (C), Jimmie Åkesson (SD), Jonas Sjöstedt (V) and Göran Hägglund (KD).
-Moderators: Karin Magnusson and Malvina Britts.

-"Partiledardebatt 2014" Expressen, September, 3rd 2014.
-Present party leaders: Fredrik Reinfeldt (M), Stefan Löfven (S), Åsa Romson (MP), Jan Björklund (FP), Annie Lööf (C), Jimmie Åkesson (SD), Jonas Sjöstedt (V) and Göran Hägglund (KD).
-Moderator: Niklas Svensson.

-"Partiledardebatt" SR P1, 10 September 2014.
-Present party leaders: Fredrik Reinfeldt (M), Stefan Löfven (S), Åsa Romson (MP), Jan Björklund (FP), Annie Lööf (C), Jimmie Åkesson (SD), Jonas Sjöstedt (V), Göran Hägglund (KD).
-Moderators: Monica Saarinen and Lasse Johansson.

-"Debatten" TV4, 11 September 2014.
-Present party leaders: Fredrik Reinfeldt (M), Stefan Löfven (S), Åsa Romson (MP), Jan Björklund (FP), Annie Lööf (C), Jimmie Åkesson (SD), Jonas Sjöstedt (V), Göran Hägglund (KD).
-Moderators: Jenny Strömstedt and Anders Pihlblad.

-"Slutdebatten" SVT, 12 September 2014.
-Present party leaders: Fredrik Reinfeldt (M), Stefan Löfven (S), Gustav Fridolin (MP), Jan Björklund (FP), Annie Lööf (C), Jimmie Åkesson (SD), Jonas Sjöstedt (V), Göran Hägglund (KD).
-Moderators: Anna Hedenmo and Mats Knutson.
+Debates

 Leadership changes

 The election took place with several changes in party leadership from the 2010 election.

 Social Democratic Party

 Social Democratic party leader Mona Sahlin stepped down after her party's poor election results in 2010.
 She was replaced by Håkan Juholt at the party congress on 25 March 2011.
 Juholt was previously the chairman for the parliamentary committee on defence issues (försvarsutskottet), and a 16-year MP representing Kalmar.
 At the time of his appointment, Juholt was considered by political commentators to represent the more traditional left wing of the Social Democratic Party.

 However, Juholt's time as party chairman only lasted ten months before he resigned on 21 January 2012 amid controversy surrounding a political affair.
 The party executive board announced their endorsement of Stefan Löfven as the new party chairman on 26 January 2012; he was elected chairman of the party by members the following day.
 Löfven was the chairman of IF Metall until his appointment and has had a long career as a trade union leader.
 As Löfven was not an elected MP, he remained unable to participate in the day-to-day activities and debates in the Riksdag.